‘Romeo & Juliet’ stars sue over 1968 film’s teen nude scene - NewsBreak

 An email seeking comment from representatives of Paramount was not immediately returned.

-The lawsuit was filed under a California law temporarily suspending the statute of limitations for child sex abuse, which has led to a host of new lawsuits and the revival of many others that were previously dismissed.Breeze Airways flights starting at $40
+The lawsuit was filed under a California law temporarily suspending the statute of limitations for child sex abuse, which has led to a host of new lawsuits and the revival of many others that were previously dismissed.Airline passenger claims United was ‘lying’ about lost luggage after AirTag showed it at ‘mystery’ building

 Hussey defended the scene in a 2018 interview with Variety , which first reported the lawsuit, for the film’s 50th anniversary.